nkrusch/recontext/notes/motivations.md

 Taking as a baseline the state-of-the-art techniques developed for numerical invariant inference (in programs), we investigate whether the same techniques generalize to analysis of numerical data (from non-program sources).

-* Such capability would enable many new applications
+* Such capability would enable many new applications:
-* e.g., in data synthesis, needed for data protection and privacy; anomaly detection, machine learning, etc.
+  e.g., in data synthesis, needed for data protection and privacy; anomaly detection, machine learning, etc.
+* Dynamic program analysis has many pre-requisites (full program, tracing execution), it can only be used in some cases
+  => the new use case would extend the utility of dynamic techniques.
-* Would also strengthen the significance of decades of research results in the programming context of invariant inference.
+* More broadly: strengthen the significance of decades of research results in the programming context of invariant inference.

 EXPECTED OUTCOME